eknery/specialization_endemism_AF/README.md

 # specialization_endemism_AF

 ### Description:
-This projects aimed to compare ecological specialization ('rarity') inside and outside the Atlantic Forest and explore their causes
+This is the repositoty for my article [Ecological specialization underlies plant endemism](https://academic.oup.com/aob/advance-article-abstract/doi/10.1093/aob/mcad029/7033295?redirectedFrom=fulltext).
+This projects aimed to explore the relationship between ecological specialization and plant endemism in the Atlantic Forest.
+The project utilized the Miconia supersect.
+Discolor as a study system.

 ### Methods:
-The dataset includes georeferenced occurences (~9.000) retrieved from [splink](http://www.splink.org.br) database and raster layers from [WorldClim](https://www.worldclim.org/).
-Ecological estimates were based on the hypervolume method and evolutionary inferences were carried out using the OUwie R package.
+The dataset includes phylogenetic trees, already-curated georeferenced occurences (~9.000), and raster layers.
+Estimates of ecological specialiazation were based on the hypervolume method.
+Evolutionary inferences were carried out using the OUwie R package.

 The analytical framework is based on three main R scripts:

 1. environmental_heterogeneity.R: